IKoshelev/dotnet-practice-starter/readme.md

 ## Intended audience

-This starter is made for DOTNET students practicing ASPNET and Cloud development, Enterprise Developers looking for complete Docker Compose setup to try-out and Hackathon participants looking for quick DOTNET starter with infrastructure already setup.
+This starter is made for DOTNET students practicing ASPNET and Cloud development, for Enterprise Developers looking for complete Docker Compose setup to try-out and for Hackathon participants needing a quick DOTNET starter with infrastructure already setup.

 ## Required software and hardware